meta-closure/zerot/README.md

 A decorator to apply Design by Contract principles to methods.

 - `options.requires`: An array of `ContractCondition` or `ContractValidator` functions.
-- `options.ensures`: An array of `ContractCondition` functions that run after the method.
+- `options.ensures`: An array of `ContractEnsuresCondition` functions that run after the method.
 - `options.invariants`: An array of `ContractInvariant` functions.
 - `options.layer`: (Optional) A string indicating the layer of the application (e.g., "presentation", "action", "business", "data").
 Used for error reporting.

+**Note on Conditions:** `ContractCondition`, `ContractEnsuresCondition`, and `ContractInvariant` functions can return `true` (or a Promise resolving to `true`) for success, or a `ContractError` instance (or a Promise resolving to `ContractError`) to indicate a specific failure.
+Returning `false` is also supported but will result in a generic `ContractError`.

 ### Conditions

 Zerot provides several built-in conditions:

 - `auth(requiredRole?: string)`: Checks if a user is authenticated and optionally has a specific role.
 - `owns(property: string)`: Checks if the authenticated user owns the resource identified by `property` in the input.
+Requires a resource provider to be set via `setResourceProvider`.
 - `validates(schema: ZodSchema)`: Validates the input against a Zod schema.
 Can also transform the input.
 - `returns(schema: ZodSchema)`: Validates the method's return value against a Zod schema.
+Returns `true` on success or a `ContractError` on failure.
 - `rateLimit(key: string, limit: number, windowMs?: number)`: Implements rate limiting for the method.
 - `auditLog(eventName: string)`: Logs an audit event after the method executes.
 - `businessRule(ruleFn: (input: any, context: AuthContext) => boolean | Promise<boolean>)`: Allows defining custom business rules as conditions.